FAQ

 When looking at your COUNTER usage reports there are a couple of things to consider:

-- Free content is not "OA_Gold".
-Usage will be recorded as "Controlled" in the COUNTER R5 reports
+• In the COUNTER Release 5 reports, free content is not "OA_Gold".
+Usage will be recorded as "Controlled"

 During 2020 this happened on a huge scale in response to the pandemic; to support research and the sudden shift to online learning.
 The effect on your usage trends will depend on what the supplier offered and if your institution implemented it.
 For more information about the different scenarios, see our guide on understanding the impact of the COVID-19 pandemic on e-resource usage trends.